Buddhist councils: Theravada Councils in Myanmar

-Fifth Burmese Council (1871)
+Fifth Buddhist Council (1871)

 Another Buddhist Council, this time presided by Theravada monks, took place in Mandalay, Burma, in 1871 in the reign of King Mindon.
 In the Burmese tradition, it is commonly known as the "Fifth Council".
 The chief objective of this meeting was to recite all the teachings of the Buddha and examine them in minute detail to see if any of them had been altered, distorted or dropped.

 It was presided over by three Elders, the Venerable Mahathera Jagarabhivamsa, the Venerable Narindabhidhaja, and the Venerable Mahathera Sumangalasami in the company of some two thousand four hundred monks (2,400).
+"The Venerable Ledi Sayadaw was responsible for the translation of the Kathāvatthu (Pali text) during the Fifth Buddhist Council.
+According to Pho Hlaing (Yaw Min Gyi), the wise minister of the Yadanarbon era, the monk Ashin Ñāṇadhaja (Ledi Sayadaw's ordination name) successfully completed the translation of the Kathāvatthu and its commentary (Kathāvatthu-aṭṭhakathā) while seated upon the royal throne in the Byè-taik (the inner court or royal treasury).
+At this council, Bhikkhu Nana-dhaja helped in the editing and translating of the Abhidhamma texts.
+Ven.
+Ledi Sayadaw (1846–1923) was a pivotal Burmese monk who revived Vipassana meditation (insight meditation) for both monastics and laypeople in modern times.

 Their joint Dhamma recitation lasted for five months.
 It was also the work of this council to approve the entire Tripitaka inscribed for posterity on seven hundred and twenty-nine marble slabs in the Burmese script before its recitation.
-This monumental task was done by the monks and many skilled craftsmen who upon completion of each slab had them housed in beautiful miniature 'pitaka' pagodas on a special site in the grounds of King Mindon's Kuthodaw Pagoda at the foot of Mandalay Hill where it and the so-called 'largest book in the world', stands to this day.
-This council is not generally recognized outside Burma.
+This monumental task was done by the monks and many skilled craftsmen who upon completion of each slab had them housed in beautiful miniature 'pitaka' pagodas on a special site in the grounds of King Mindon's Kuthodaw Pagoda at the foot of Mandalay Hill where it and the so-called Tripiṭaka tablets at Kuthodaw Pagoda.